bubdm/JsonDbCore/README.md

 # JsonDbCore
 Playing around with JSON and LINQ in C# .NET Core 2.1 version.

-To run, use CLI in JsonDbTest folder: [dotnet run]
+To run, use CLI in JsonDbTest folder: "dotnet run"